 - After your Nest scans available networks, select your Wi-Fi and, if necessary, enter your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
 According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+It can be recharged using a USB charger that comes with the Nest.

 4. Shutting Off a Nest Thermostat

-If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.